vasinov/almanac/README.md

 - Markdown for everything.
 - Drafts that make sense.
 - Easy Google Analytics support.
-- Akismet support for spam filtering in comments.
+- Disqus support for comments.
 - Built-in social sharing with Facebook and Twitter.
 - RSS support.
 - Tags for posts.